 There are specialist lenders available who will consider applicants if they’ve had a property repossessed in the past.
 Many clients who have previously been repossessed typically have other credit issues.
 Lenders will assess every credit issue as part of your application.

 If you were repossessed over six years ago and have kept an immaculate credit file since, you may qualify for some competitive deals.
-Nonetheless, repossession is a very severe form of adverse credit.
+Nonetheless, repossession is a severe form of adverse credit.
 As a result, buy to let lenders will be very thorough when assessing your credit file.

 If you’ve previously had a buy to let property that’s been repossessed, lenders may take a more lenient stance.
 Landlords can often be victims of rogue tenants who simply don’t pay their rent.
 If you’ve been in this situation but can document an otherwise good financial profile, it can certainly help your application.